 - Less effort

-There needs to be strategies incorporated to doing it a different way to address that.
-So this is where again liquids really becomes a fairly significant tool in the tool box if you will.
-So when you think about the economics, let's think about it beyond even salt use.
+There needs to be strategies incorporated to doing it a different way to address that, and this is where liquids become a fairly significant tool in the tool box.
+So, looking at the economic benefits of liquid brine, let's think about it beyond even salt use.

 There’s the economics of...

 - Time & production

 And there's also the economics of redo work or doing things haphazardly so that it's causing us to apply more material or spend more time on it (when using solid salt), rather than taking a more proactive approach (e.g. using liquid brine to pre-treat the area before the storm).

 Does Liquid Brine Reduce Salt use?

 Why I get so confident about this is, when we look at our sustainable winter management program SWiM®, there's been a third part case study done that's looked at the benefits (not just from salt outputs or economics, but others as well).
 From the standpoint of salt output, we've been able to see in many cases...

 AN AVERAGE OF 50% REDUCTION IN SALT

 What that means to you depending on your contract model, and what that means to your client is on average a 25% savings.
 This is a significant reduction for something as simple as changing the way you apply your material.